stefanvonderkrone/thesis-markdown-pandoc/markdown/chapters/chapter7_Implementation.md

 data Maybe a = Nothing | Just a
 ```

 This datatype is used for computations that can have no result or that require optional arguments.
 The `Nothing` constructor means that there is no value, whereas the `Just` constructor wraps a result or an optional argument.
-The `Maybe` is usefull because it prevents `undefined` or `null` values via the type system.
+The `Maybe` datatype is usefull because it prevents `undefined` or `null` values via the type system.
 In Java, for example, careless developed programs can pass the compiler but also result in a `NullPointerException` whose cause can be difficult to resolve.
 Of course, that doesn't mean that a Haskell program doesn't have errors, but the type system and the compiler helps to reduce them or event prevent them all.

 ### Modules